Translate

 All copyrights remain with their owners.

-Thanks to Mrs. Janie Mae Owens for teaching me this game.
+Thanks to Mrs. Janie Mae Owens for teaching me and other children attending my churches' summer Vacation Bible School this game (at Union Baptist Temple Church, Atlantic City, New Jersey in the mid 1950s).
 Thanks also to all those who are quoted in this post, and thanks to the publishers of these videos on YouTube.

 PERFORMANCE INSTRUCTIONS FOR "IN THE RIVER ON THE BANK" GAME